openebs-archive/openebs-docs/docs/configuresc.md

 - cStor target queue depth
   - This limits the ongoing IO count from client.
 Default is 32.
 - cStor target worker threads
   - Sets the **number of threads** that are working on above queue.
-Default is 6.
+It is mentioned by `Luworkers`.Default value is 6.
 - cStor volume replica worker threads
   - This Is associated with cStorVolumeReplica.
+  - It is mentioned by `ZvolWorkers`.
   - Defaults to the number of cores on the machine.

 **Note:**  These configuration can be only used during volume provisioning.
-Default values will be used in case of **invalid/None** values has been provided using configuration.
+Default values will be used in case of "Invalid/None" values has been provided using configuration.

 **Example Configuration:**